dougalstanton/rpg/_reports/trophy-dark-house-of-rot-2.md

 layout: series

 title: "Exiting in a hurry"
+description: >
-summary: "Bevan creeps further inside in the dead of night"
+  Bevan creeps through the ramshackle mansion in the dead of night.
 date: 2023-03-05

 series: